Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Discussion and summary

+The sensitivity of $\langle p_T \rangle$ to the choice of $p_0$ was assessed by scanning $p_0$ over the range 0.5--2.0~GeV/$c$ for both the minimum-bias spectrum and all leading-parton $p_T$ event windows, as shown in Fig.~\ref{fig:p0sensitivity}.
+Within $p_0 \pm 0.1$~GeV/$c$ around the nominal value, $\langle p_T \rangle_{\rm soft}$ varies by 8.4\% and $\langle p_T \rangle_{\rm hard}$ by 5.3\% (MB, {\sc Pythia}~8, 13~TeV), confirming that the conclusions are stable with respect to the specific choice of $p_0$.

 We found that after the separation both the soft and hard components show a weak dependence on multiplicity in their mean transverse momenta, in contrast to the total $\langle p_{\rm T} \rangle$ which rises with multiplicity.
-This behaviour supports the interpretation that the increase of the total $\langle p_{\rm T} \rangle$ with multiplicity is driven by a growing contribution from hard processes rather than by a change in the soft sector.
-The resulting fragmentation tails also retain a stable shape across multiplicity, suggesting no need for an additional intermediate source such as collective flow.
+This behaviour is consistent with the interpretation that the increase of the total $\langle p_{\rm T} \rangle$ with multiplicity is driven by a growing contribution from hard processes rather than by a change in the soft sector.
+The resulting fragmentation tails also retain a stable shape across multiplicity, consistent with the absence of a dominant additional intermediate source such as collective flow within this two-component picture, though we do not claim to uniquely exclude such contributions.

-Comparisons with {\sc Pythia}~8 simulations using the Monash tune show consistent trends for both the total and separated components, validating our fitting and subtraction approach.
+Comparisons with {\sc Pythia}~8 simulations using the Monash tune show consistent trends for both the total and separated components.
+The comparison with {\sc Pythia}~8 without color reconnection further confirms that the two-component behaviour is not an artifact of CR effects.
+A systematic study of MPI contributions is left for future work.

 The results obtained with a two-component contribution to the spectra, in agreement with QCD expectations, represent an important input to the ongoing discussions about whether $pp$ collisions can indeed be described by a two-component process.
-It is important to recall that hydrodynamical interpretations based on BW or similar models generally provide worse fits to the data, and often include regions of the spectra which, according to the present analysis, are ``contaminated'' by contributions from fragmentation hadrons~\cite{Florkowski:2016xbk, Mazeliauskas:2019ifr}.
+It is important to recall that hydrodynamical interpretations based on BW or similar models may involve fit regions where hard-fragmentation contributions are non-negligible, making the interpretation of extracted collective parameters complicated~\cite{Florkowski:2016xbk, Mazeliauskas:2019ifr}.
+We note, however, that demonstrating consistency with the two-component picture does not by itself rule out hydrodynamical descriptions; both frameworks may describe the same data with comparable quality, since they parametrize overlapping physical effects in different ways.

-Our results provide new evidence that a two-component description, consisting of a soft Boltzmann-like and a hard QCD-like part, advocated by theorists before the advent of heavy-ion experiments, and more recently by T.~Trainor, offers a robust and physically motivated alternative to hydrodynamical interpretations of $pp$ spectra.
+Our results provide evidence consistent with a two-component description, consisting of a soft Boltzmann-like and a hard QCD-like part, advocated by theorists before the advent of heavy-ion experiments, and more recently by T.~Trainor, as a viable and physically motivated alternative description of $pp$ spectra.